michalw1988/task-list-api/README.md

 ## Example application:

-An example application that uses that API can be found under the following url: http://mwisniewski.5gbfree.com/task-list/
+An example application that uses that API can be found under the following URL: http://mwisniewski.5gbfree.com/task-list/